kedro-org/kedro/docs/source/starters/new_project_tools.md

 kedro new --config=<path/to/config.yml>
 ```

-Note: When using a config file to create a new project, you must provide values for the project, repository and package names.
+Note: When using a configuration file to create a new project, you must provide values for the project, repository, and package names.
 Specifying your tools selection is optional, omitting them results in the default selection of `none`.

 ## Kedro tools
 <!--TO DO: FILL PLACEHOLDERS-->

 Tools are [modular functionalities that can be added to a basic Kedro project] .
 They allow for [...].
 When creating a new project, you may select one or more of the available tools, or none at all.

-The available tools include: linting, testing, custom logging, documentation, data structure, Pyspark, and Kedro-Viz.
+The available tools include: linting, testing, custom logging, documentation, data structure, PySpark, and Kedro-Viz.

 ### Linting